masdc/DeepLearningTemplate/README.md

 ## Using Conda

 ### Creating the Conda environment

+Open the environment.yml file and add the name you want for the environment.
+Replace 'none' with you own name

 After adding any necessary dependencies that should be downloaded via `conda` to the `environment.yml` file and any dependencies that should be downloaded via `pip` to the `requirements.txt` file you create the